All About Photonics Technicians

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 In the United States, there were 76,800 jobs for Photonics Technician in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Photonics Technician by 2026.
-The BLS estimates 7,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.